Our foam cornices are durable, sturdy, lightweight and easy to use.

 3. Is Deco Wrap adjustable?
 Deco Wrap can be cut down with a kitchen knife and glued together with a hot glue gun, foam spray adhesive or fabric glue to fit any size window.

 4. How far from the wall are they when mounted?
-Deco Wrap window treatments will have a clearance from the back of the treatment to the wall of about 1.5” to 2”.
+Our P-Hooks are 5″ long and go 1″ into the wall and 2″ into the back slit of the cornice so our Deco Wrap window treatments will have a clearance from the back of the treatment to the wall of approximately 2”.